towersvault/shinpokered/README.md

 - Shiny Mercy
   - When a player encounters an AI trainer shiny pokemon, the next wild encounter will be shiny
   - AI trainers can only have shinies in hard mode, so it affords more chances to find wild shinies
+  - Also, shiny mercy extends to tower ghosts, ghost marowak, and the old man catching tutorial
 - Winning the SS Anne tournament with a pikachu in the party will set its catch rate to 168
   - In this rom hack, a pikachu with this catch rate can be taught Surf via HM
   - This catch rate makes it hold a gorgeous box if transferred to Gen 2